TeamHeka/medkit/docs/examples/spacy_io.md

 Let's see how to convert this spacy doc in a `TextDocument` with annotations.

-## Load SpacyDocs into a Collection of TextDocuments
+## Load SpacyDocs into a list of TextDocuments

 The class {class}`~medkit.io.spacy.SpacyInputConverter` is in charge of converting spacy Docs into a collection of TextDocuments.
 By default, it loads **all** entities, span groups and extension  attributes for each SpacyDoc object, but you can use the `entities`, `span_groups` and `attrs` parameters to specify which items should be converted, based on their labels.